-You should express a preference for three schools on the form.
+You should express a preference for five schools on the form.
 These should be listed in order of preference.

 It is most important that you include all of your preferences at this stage, as some schools will have more applications than they can take.
-Where we are unable to meet your preference, we will try to offer your next preferred school.
+Where we are unable to meet yor preference, we will try to offer your next preferred school.
 Naming only one school on an application form does not increase the chances of being successful.

-Instead, it will mean that you can only be considered for places left at the end of the process, when other families have been given their second and third preferences.
+Instead, it will mean that you can only be considered for places left at the end of the process, when other families have been given their second, third, fourth and fifth preferences.
 This may result in your child being allocated a school place further away from your family home.
 Each community school has a defined catchment area and most pupils go to the school which serves their local community (the 'catchment school').
+Please be aware however, that not all Stoke on-Trent primary school's use catchment areas as part of their admissions criteria.

 If you are in any doubt about your catchment school, please contact the school or the Admissions and Transport Team on 01782 234598.